top of page

 Spending time in green spaces: Photo by Adriana Rocha

-It is well known that some people regulate their moods after having a long walk in an open green space.
-It's also known that looking at green spaces can boost our mental health, others find joy and happiness while working on their gardens, while tending to their flowers, watering their plants, and arranging decorations.
+Many people find that a long walk in an open green space can help regulate their moods.
+Studies show that simply looking at green spaces can boost our mental health.
+Others find joy and happiness while working in their gardens, tending to flowers, watering plants, and arranging decorations.

-Despite the negative impacts of technology, it can also be quite helpful if used moderately.
-There is a modern trend in younger generations who create social media content that offers visual material.
-People tend to make reels, videos, and stories using a specific background, some according to the season, with specific outfits, tools, or settings.
-This means thinking about an outfit, and how to present ourselves according to the season.
+Despite the negative impacts of technology, it can also be beneficial when used in moderation.
+There’s a modern trend among younger generations who create social media content featuring visual material.
+People often make reels, videos, and stories with specific backgrounds, outfits, and tools that reflect the seasons.

 Planting a Tree - Photo by Adriana Rocha